 Description

-Forecourt has low wall with chamfered coping and 4 piers to front, with trefoil-headed panels and pedimented tops; single side piers have steep pyramidal finials.
-Simple renewed cast-iron railings and central gate.
+The forecourt is enclosed by a low wall with chamfered coping and four front piers, which have trefoil-headed panels and pedimented tops.
+The single side piers are topped with steep pyramidal finials.
+The forecourt also includes simple renewed cast-iron railings and a central gate.

-Stylistically it would appear more likely that the mausoleum was built by the Humphrey Hopper recorded in 1663 rather than the mid-C18 Humphrey to whom it is ascribed (the inscribed panels are of C19 date).
+Stylistically, it seems more likely that the mausoleum was built by the Humphrey Hopper recorded in 1663 rather than the mid-18th century Humphrey to whom it is traditionally attributed, as the inscribed panels date from the 19th century.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.